 If you grew up pre-smartphone, this application may seem unnecessary—why not just wait for your ride?

-But given the real-world ways people use their phones, this digital twin can improve safety: it also eliminates a rider’s need to text their driver to ask for updates, which reduces the chances that a driver is looking away from the road.
+But given the real-world ways people use their phones, this virtual replica can improve safety: it also eliminates a rider’s need to text their driver to ask for updates, which reduces the chances that a driver is looking away from the road.

 The key components here are the data sources (the car’s dynamic location and the static map data), the equipment for sending and receiving that data (driver and rider cell phones, cell tower infrastructure), and the interface that translates all that data to useful knowledge (the car-on-map visual).